davidlebruce/covid_vaccine_tweets/README.md

 Based on the results of my analysis, I would recommend gathering even more data and passing new tweets through my SVM classifier to keep gaining deeper insights into what is preventing individuals from trusting an FDA approved vaccine for the Coronavirus.

-The insights I gained from the exploratory data analysis phase lead me to believe that people who posted negative tweets about the covid vaccine are more likely to...
+The insights I gained from the exploratory data analysis phase lead me to believe that people who posted positive tweets about the covid vaccine are more likely to consider themselves ready for a vaccine regardless of how quickly it was put into production.

+My recommendation based on the data in response to negative tweets would be for medical professionals to keep campaigning for the readiness and efficacy of the clinically trialed vaccines now being used for the public.
+There should be an emphasis on why Covid is different from the flu, and how deadly the flu is even with a vaccine regardless.
+Herd immunity will most quickly and safely be achieved through trust and participation in a vaccine.
+More tweets will help provide more insight and clarity as to how to address specific mistrust of the vaccines.

 ## Next Steps